HaywardPeirce/shopify_theme_tweaks/README.md

 # shopify_theme_tweaks
 A collection of theme tweaks for Shopify themes

+**NOTE:** The content and examples within this repository come with no support or warranty.
+Use at your own risk.

 ## Table of Contents
 - [Redirect sold out products](#redirect-sold-out-products)
 - [Cart Donation Option](#cart-donation-option)